digitalurban/wd-mqtt-dashboard/README.md

 You should see the data coming into your MQTT feed.

-Note - MQTT Box is a good option to check and monitor feeds (http://workswithweb.com/mqttbox.html).
+Note - MQTT Box is a useful option to check and monitor feeds (http://workswithweb.com/mqttbox.html).

 The dashboard uses Weather Icons - download from https://erikflowers.github.io/weather-icons/ and copy the folder to your web server.